PierreSenellart/provsql/doc/source/user/nulls.rst

 annotation evaluates to zero.
-Typical examples are the antijoin arm of a difference (a row removed *on this instance* but present in worlds where its remover is absent -- exactly what makes its probability meaningful) and ``HAVING`` groups that fail the predicate.
+Typical examples are the antijoin arm of a difference (a row removed *on this instance* but present in worlds where its remover is absent -- exactly what makes its probability meaningful) and ``HAVING`` groups that fail the predicate on this instance but pass it in other worlds.
 Deciding zero-ness in general requires evaluating the provenance and is semiring-relative, so visible-but-zero is the deliberate default.
+ProvSQL does leave out some rows it can tell to be zero at no cost, such as a ``HAVING`` group asked for ``count(*) >= 3`` over two rows, or for ``sum(x) > 10`` over values that add up to 8; which zero rows are left out and which stay visible is not something to rely on.

 When the vanilla result set is wanted, filter explicitly with :sqlfunc:`present`: